pwwang/datar/README.rst

 Port of `dplyr <https://dplyr.tidyverse.org/index.html>`_ and other related R packages in python, using `pipda <https://github.com/pwwang/pipda>`_.

-Unlike other similar packages in python that just mimic the piping sign, ``datar`` follows the API designs from the original packages as possible.
-So that nearly no extra effort is needed for those who are familar with those R packages to transition to python.
+Unlike other similar packages in python that just mimic the piping sign, ``datar`` follows the API designs from the original packages as much as possible.
+So that minimal effort is needed for those who are familar with those R packages to transition to python.

 :raw-html-m2r:`<!-- badges -->`
 `